Mostafa-SAID7/fullycommunity/CONTRIBUTING.md

 ## 📜 Code of Conduct

+> [!IMPORTANT]
-This project adheres to a Code of Conduct.
-By participating, you are expected to:
+> This project adheres to a Code of Conduct.
+By participating, you are expected to uphold these standards.

+**Our Standards:**

 - 🤝 Be respectful and inclusive
 - 💬 Use welcoming and inclusive language